jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/2- Elixir Basics.md

 > Want to see something cool?
 Press 'tab' in iex to trigger an autocomplete.
 So you type in "Stri", hit 'tab', and it'll complete it to "String".

 > Even better, if there are multiple options, it will show you all of them that match your search.
-Try hitting tab after typing in "String." (make sure to include the dat)- it'll show you all of the functions available on that module.
+Try hitting tab after typing in "String." (make sure to include the dot)- it'll show you all of the functions available on that module.

 ## Enum Exercises